 TEEN CENTER COORDINATOR

-FULL-TIME POSITION WITH BENEFITS (40 HOURS PER WEEK)
+FULL-TIME POSITION (40 HOURS PER WEEK)

 COVER LETTER AND RESUME NEEDED TO APPLY

 How would you like to be a part of an organization that truly transforms the lives of young people?
 LEAP for Education (LEAP) is a non-profit organization that empowers underserved and first-generation-to-college students to succeed in education, career, and life.
 We do this by supporting students with academic and life-skills needed to perform at higher levels in middle school and high school.
 Students also receive ongoing personalized support and community connections which helps them graduate from post-secondary education and create a future based on their strengths and interests.

 About the Teen Center:

 In our Teen Center, Salem teens in grades 9-12 participate in guided activities, go on local field trips, get homework help and tutoring, explore their interests, improve their communication skills, and prepare for a job and post-secondary education.
 We offer free academic support and enrichment, and civic and community engagement, all in an after-school supportive environment.
 Our Teen Center programs are designed to motivate youth to explore different content areas and career interests, develop self-awareness and confidence, and set goals for their future.

 The Teen Center is open Monday-Thursday 2:30-6pm; the coordinator will work Monday-Thursday (with Fridays off) from 9am-7pm for planning, coordination, and spending time at Salem High School.